aspose-ocr/Aspose.OCR-API-References/english/net/aspose.ocr.ai/asposeai/asposeai/_index.md

 ---
 title: AsposeAI
 second_title: Aspose.OCR for .NET API Reference
 description: Initializes a new instance of the AsposeAI class with default settings.
-Automatic model downloads are enabled.
+Automatic model downloads are disabled by default.
 type: docs
 weight: 10
 url: /net/aspose.ocr.ai/asposeai/asposeai/
 ---
 ## AsposeAI() {#constructor}

 Initializes a new instance of the AsposeAI class with default settings.
-Automatic model downloads are enabled.
+Automatic model downloads are disabled by default.

 ```csharp
 public AsposeAI()